This article helps you get started with Cloud Interconnect sites that natively connect with AWS, Microsoft Azure, GCP, and OCI cloud platforms.

+A Cloud Interconnect is a site type option that can be used for cloud environment integration with Cato among other options such as an IPsec or vSocket site type.
 Cloud Interconnect is a dedicated connection between two peers, such as a cloud provider and a customer's on-premises infrastructure.
 This private connection type allows for lower latency and higher bandwidth than public internet use.

 In cloud computing environments, Cloud Interconnect allows one network to connect directly to another network using a data center cloud exchange via a service provider partner (such as Equinix’s Cloud Exchange Fabric or Megaport SDCI).
-This can provide customers with more flexibility in how they use and manage their cloud resources in a multi-cloud environment and improve performance for workloads that need to communicate between them For more information about the supported service provider partners, see Cloud Interconnect Availability.
+This can provide customers with more flexibility in how they use and manage their cloud resources in a multi-cloud environment and improve performance for workloads that need to communicate between them.
+With Cato, Cloud Interconnect data traverses Layer2 virtual circuits, resulting in high performance and low latency due to no encryption overhead.

 There are several reasons why a Cloud Interconnect site may be the preferred option for your site deployment: